d2l-ai/d2l-en/chapter_recurrent-modern/encoder-decoder.md

 ## Summary

+Encoder-decoder architectures
-* The encoder-decoder architecture can handle inputs and outputs that are both variable-length sequences, thus is suitable for sequence transduction problems such as machine translation.
+can handle inputs and outputs
+that both consist of variable-length sequences and thus are suitable for seq2seq problems such as machine translation.
-* The encoder takes a variable-length sequence as input and transforms it into a state with a fixed shape.
+The encoder takes a variable-length sequence as input and transforms it into a state with a fixed shape.
-* The decoder maps the encoded state of a fixed shape to a variable-length sequence.
+The decoder maps the encoded state of a fixed shape to a variable-length sequence.

 ## Exercises